Here’s What to Wear to These 8 Different Occasions

 Baby or bridal showers aren’t as formal as baptisms or weddings.
 You’ll want to wear something that lets you easily move around and mingle with other guests.
 A comfortable yet feminine look, like a summer dress or pants with a festive top, will be right in line with the cause for celebration.
 If the shower is happening during fall or winter, a sweater and a skirt combo will work as well.
 You can then pair any of these outfits with comfortable footwear like flats, wedges, or boots.

 Graduates will want to wear a dress they’ll proudly look back on and won’t mind seeing immortalized in several photos.
 It doesn’t have to be too formal, but don’t make it super casual, either.
 A nice knee-length dress with floral patterns, in white or any warm color you prefer, will do the trick.
-Pair the dress with flats, sandals, wedges, or low heels that you can walk comfortably in during the ceremony.
+Pair the dress with graduation makeup that will complement your style together with flats, sandals, wedges, or low heels that you can walk comfortably in during the ceremony.

 Guests, meanwhile, can combine a nice top with chic pants or wear a festive-looking shirt with a skirt.
 Sundresses also work best for this occasion, as they keep you fresh while seated throughout the summer or late spring occasion.